 Importance of Islam

-Saudi society is underpinned by a fervent belief in the tenets of Islam.
-Expats, therefore, need to familiarise themselves with the basic guidelines for how to conduct themselves appropriately within Islamic society, so as not to cause offence.
-Unlike in Western countries, where someone might be devoutly Christian in their personal lives, but happy to separate these convictions from their professional lives, in Saudi Arabia the presence of Islam is constant and all-pervasive.
+Saudi society is underpinned by the tenets of Islam.
+Expats, therefore, need to familiarise themselves with the basic guidelines for how to conduct themselves appropriately within Islamic society so as not to cause offence.
+Those who take the time to understand the values behind some Islamic traditions may also find them more tolerable.
+Unlike in Western countries, where secularism is generally encouraged, the Islamic faith directly informs social, political, legal and economic institutions in Saudi Arabia.

-The business culture of Saudi Arabia is prototypically Arabic, in that great emphasis is placed on personal relationships between associates – Saudi businessmen will always prefer to do business with people they are familiar with, and who they feel they can trust.
-For this reason, nepotism is a characteristic feature of the Saudi business world and is viewed as both natural and advantageous.
+The business culture of Saudi Arabia is prototypically Arabic.
+Great emphasis is placed on personal relationships between associates.
+Saudi businessmen will always prefer to do business with people they are familiar with and who they feel they can trust.
+For this reason, nepotism is prevalent in the Saudi business world and is viewed as both natural and advantageous.

 Establishing personal connections

-Expats will also have to remain patient during their first business meetings with new Saudi partners – a significant chunk of time will be devoted to getting to know each other before any actual business is conducted.
-The forging of long-term, personal business relationships in Saudi Arabia is best considered an investment.
+Expats will also have to remain patient during their first business meetings with new Saudi partners.
+A significant amount of time will be devoted to getting to know each other before any actual business is conducted.
+The forging of long-term, personal business relationships in Saudi Arabia shouldn't be rushed and is best considered an investment.

 Attitude to foreigners in Saudi Arabia

-There is a clear and massive gulf between fundamentalist Islamic culture and modern Western culture.
-However, so long as expats conduct themselves appropriately and respect the beliefs and traditions of their hosts, they will be treated warmly and with true hospitality while in Saudi Arabia.
+There are many differences between Islamic culture and Western culture, but as long as expats conduct themselves appropriately and respect the beliefs and traditions of their hosts, they are likely to be treated warmly and with genuine hospitality while in Saudi Arabia.

 Dos and don'ts of doing business in Saudi Arabia

-Don't forget that in Saudi Arabia, the line between spiritual, professional and private life is blurry – try to remain sensitive of this in all professional capacities
+Don't forget that in Saudi Arabia, the line between spiritual, professional and private life is blurry – try to remain sensitive to this in all professional capacities